Welcome Aboard Carishei Canal Art…

 This first stretch of the ‘Bridgewater Canal‘ was about seven miles long.
 In these early days the boatmen were home by tea-time.
 As the network of canals grew at a fast rate and the distances cargo moved became longer.
 Cabins were fitted to the rear of the boats to house the boatmen overnight.

-All was fine for the next ninety years or so until the invention of the railways!
+All was fine for the next ninety years or so until Richard Trevithick invented the true workable high pressure steam engine around 1801.
+Some barges used such engines in place of the horse but, later this was inevitably followed by the railways!
 In the mid 1800’s canal carrying companies found it very difficult to compete and profits dropped rapidly.

 “the rise of an entire culture of working boat families or bargees.”